yaoshixin007/MCW-Containers-and-DevOps/HOL/Hands-on lab step-by-step - Containers and DevOps.md

 Below is a diagram of the solution architecture you will build in this lab.
 Please study this carefully, so you understand the whole of the solution as you are working on the various components.

 The solution will use Azure Kubernetes Service (AKS) which means that the container cluster topology is provisioned according to the number of requested nodes.
-The proposed containers deployed to the cluster are illustrated below, with MongoDB remaining as a managed service:
+The proposed containers deployed to the cluster are illustrated below, with CosmosDb as a managed service:

 ![The solution will use Azure Kubernetes Service (AKS).
 The proposed containers deployed to the cluster are illustrated in this diagram, with MongoDB remaining as a managed service.](images/Hands-onlabstep-by-step-ContainersandDevOpsimages/media/image3.png)